tbishaw-stat6250/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 4, Problem 10]

 - *Question* (ldai4-stat6250): What would happen if you submit a DATA step without a RUN statement?
-- *Answer* (ldai4-stat6250): The active window displays the message “ DATA step running” for a long time.
+- *Answer* (ldai4-stat6250): The active window displays the message “DATA step running” for a long time.

 [recipe_to_check_for_duplicates Week 3 Recipe]

+- *Question* (ldai4-stat6250): How can we remove the duplicate variables from SAS data set?

 [recipe_for_sorting_data Week 3 Recipe]

+- *Question* (ldai4-stat6250): Does the new data set created by using PROC SORT replace original data?
+Does the original data disappear from SAS library?

 [recipe_for_printing_values Week 3 Recipe]

+- *Question* (ldai4-stat6250): How the report can be shown the title and footnote?
+- *Answer* (ldai4-stat6250): Use TITLE and FOOTNOTE statement.